 But what if our ideas of motherhood are so far from what we expect?
 Well then it can be tough.

 I interviewed mothers who found that the reality was not even close to what they imagined.
 Some had expected to take to mothering like a duck to water but did not.
 One mum spoke of how her own mother loved bringing up children so she assumed that she would feel the same way.
 But for her, the experience was quite different.
 She loved her child but could not devote herself to mothering entirely without loosing her emotional footing.

 Another mother spoke of her long wait to have a child in which time she built up a perfect picture of what life would be like.
-When her wish eventually came true, the reality could in no way live up to the fantasy she had constructed, whilst she longed for a baby.
+When her wish eventually came true, the reality could in no way live up to the fantasy she had constructed.

 What is wrong with me?